Sudani From Nigeria Review: A Shining Gem!

 Sudani From Nigeria, starring Soubin Shahir and Samuel Abiola Robinson in the lead roles, has hit the theatres today (March 23, 2018).
 The movie, jointly produced by Shyju Khalid and Sameer Thahir, has been directed by Zakariya.
-The film rides high on expectations and the pre-release reports for the film have been extremely impressive.
+The film rides high on expectations and the pre-release reports of the film have been extremely impressive.
 Let's see how the film has turned out to be.

 Plot

 The story of Sudani From Nigeria is set against the backdrop of the Malabar region, where Sevens Football is a popular game event.
-Majeed is the manager of one of the football clubs an he hires a Football player named Samuel for a tournament.
+Majeed is the manager of one of the football clubs and he hires a football player named Samuel for a tournament.
 Samuel emerges as a big star among the locales.
 What happens rest has been narrated in Sudani From Nigeria.

 At first, let's see how the cast & crew members of Sudani From Nigeria have fared for the movie..